The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Internal kinematics of LMC

-The LMC is an interesting galaxy to explore due to its close proximity and its influence on both the Milky Way and the SMC.
-Studying the internal kinematics of the LMC offers valuable insights into the dynamical interactions between these galaxies.
-In this study, the internal kinematics of the LMC was examined by deprojecting the velocities from the sky plane to the LMC disk plane.
+In this study, the internal kinematics of the LMC was examined by deprojecting the velocities from the sky plane to the LMC disc plane.
 The sky plane is the zenithal equidistant projection of the celestial sphere centred on the LMC dynamical centre \citep[see equation 4 in][]{2001vandermarelcioni}.
-The LMC disk plane is produced by rotating the x-axis of the sky plane counter-clockwise about the direction perpendicular to the sky plane by an angle $\theta$, which is the position angle, and tilting it by the inclination angle $i$.
-The de-projection equation for converting velocities in the sky plane to the LMC disk plane was adopted from equations 5, 7, and 11 in \citet{2002vandermarel}, solving for $v_x^{\prime}$ and $v_y^{\prime}$.
+The LMC disc plane is produced by rotating the x-axis of the sky plane counter-clockwise about the direction perpendicular to the sky plane by an angle $\theta$, which is the position angle, and tilting it by the inclination angle $i$.
+The de-projection equation for converting velocities in the sky plane to the LMC disc plane was adopted from equations 5, 7, and 11 in \citet{2002vandermarel}, solving for $v_x^{\prime}$ and $v_y^{\prime}$.
 The de-projection was achieved by employing the dynamical parameters outlined in Table \ref{tab:param} for specific stellar populations.
-After de-projection, the kinematic analysis of the LMC was conducted by generating velocity curves based on radial distance from the LMC centre, as well as 2D velocity maps in the LMC disk plane.
+After de-projection, the kinematic analysis of the LMC was conducted by generating velocity curves based on radial distance from the LMC centre, as well as 2D velocity maps in the LMC disc plane.

-\subsection{Velocity Curves}
+\subsection{Velocity curves}

 To study the velocity curves, the de-projected velocities in the LMC plane were transformed to polar coordinates in radial and azimuth directions.
 The velocities were then partitioned into 20 radial bins ($\approx 0.4$ kpc per bin) for both the entire sample and the old population, whereas the young population was divided into 10 radial bins ($\approx 0.77$ kpc per bin).
 The median velocities were calculated for each bin to create the rotation and radial velocity curves shown in Figure \ref{fig:vel_curve}.
-The velocity curves were plotted for the entire sample, as well as for the young and old population.
+The velocity curves were plotted for the entire sample, as well as for the young and old populations.